caelohm/rymplaylists/README.md

 I'm talking sitting at my computer for months to make one playlsit.
 If I were to redo this project I would have used more advanced scraping techniques, but then there is a higher chance of getting banned by the website which is why I'm waiting on the API.
-I'll be waiting the rest of my life unfortunately because it's progressing at a snail's pace.
+I'll be waiting the rest of my life unfortunately. where's the api dude :(.

+Aaaaaand I would also not do it based on most popular albums, I probably would have a mix of most popular and highest rated. and then I would use the highest rated song on rym instead of using the highest playcount from spotify for the song I pick from each album.
+Aaaaand I would also send commands through Spotify's API to make the playlists instead of doing it all by hand.
+What was I doing this is psychotic the ammount of time I put into this.

 ## Playlists
 The playlists are located on my Spotify profile.